ToFab/UserScript-Firefox-Touch-Navigation/README.md

 installation
 =============
+Can be installed from https://greasyfork.org/en/scripts/440013-touch-ui-back-and-forward-buttons-for-firefox or by:

-open UserScript-FireFox-Touch-Navigation.js
+- open UserScript-FireFox-Touch-Navigation.js
-Add script to greasemonkey.
+- Add script from UserScript-FireFox-Touch-Navigation.js to tampermonkey.
 Save
 Reload the browser
+Start swimping left or right
+Enjoy :)

 Compile from source
 ===================